PiotrRynio/my-OLD-portfolio/README.md

 ##### js/...
 Here is script.js which imports other js files from this catalog.
+In future I will make this code shorter and better then today's.
+- script.js imports other files js.
+It is main file (HTML is calling this file).
+- variables.js has variables
+- buttons.js has code about 'footer button', we can see him in landscape and min-width=1000px view.
+- navPage.js has code, which it is used to navigation on this page after click on link (a href).
+In the future I am going to make shorter code then today's.
+- parallax.js are making parallax effect of intro picture (person picture).
+- stickyNavBar.js is code about burger in upper bar and open menu (after click on this burger)

 ##### sass/..
 Here is style.scss which imports other js files (module.scss) from this catalog.
 Every catalog have module.scss.
 Every module.scss contains only @import to files .scss or modules in catalog above.
+We have 4 main catalogs, It is base, modal-wrap, sticky-wrap, wrapper.
+Style.scss imports module.scss from this catalogs and allWraps.scss.

 ##### lib/...
 Now it is nothing here.